logion-network/logion-api/website/docs/client/loc.md

 :::warning
 The default legal fee for a transaction
 LOC is 2000 LGNTs.
-Another value of `legalFee` should have been discussed with the LLO beforehands, otherwise it may reject the LOC.
+Another value of `legalFee` should have been discussed with the LLO beforehand, otherwise the LLO may reject the LOC.
 :::

 ## Collection LOC